evanbowman/blind-jump/README.md

 ```bash
 make macOS
 ```
-This will create a .app package in the prod folder.
+This will create a .app package in targets/macOS.

 Compile (Linux)
 ```bash
 make Linux
 ```
-This places an executable in the src folder.
+This places an executable in src/.
 It looks for resource files in ../Resources, so don't move it!

 ## Bugs

 Please report any bugs that you find.
 I want the application to feel well polished, so if there are any legitiment runtime issues I'd appreciate being notified of them.
 The only one I know of currently: the mac version of the game issues a crash report when returning from main, due to bad access when attempting to call some destructors.
-Any ideas?
+I am currently working on fixing this.